 AREAS SUSCEPTIBLE TO DEBRIS FLOWS AND DEBRIS AVALANCHES Primarily shallow, narrow ravines and chutes with accumulation of stony colluvium generally 10 ft.
 (3 m) or less in thickness; susceptible to rapid movement during intense rainfall.
 Most ravines designated show evidence of former debris flows and avalanches.
-Symbol - a - designates historical debris flow or debris avalanche.
+Symbol - designates historical debris flow or debris avalanche.

-COVE UNDERLAIN BY CLAY LAYER Rounded or U-shaped valley with steep concave slope of valley floor (coves) and valley heads underlain by clayey soils forming a coherent layer generally 8 ft.
+coherent layer generally 8 ft.
 (2.5 m) or less in thickness.
 Zone of water commonly at the base of the clay layer is under 2 to 8 ft.
 (0.6 -2.5 m) artesian head.
-Clay soil is underlain by claystone and shalc.
+Clay soil is underlain by claystone and shale.
 Clay slab moves as a coherent mass up to 1 ft.
 (0.3 m) per year; very susceptible to more rapid sliding when overloaded by fill or structure and by excavations that break the continuity of slope.
 Recent soil slips (earth flows) as much as 40,000 square feet (3,700 square meters) in size are common.